 9. Pursuant to Fed.
 R. Crim.
-P. 11(c)(1)(C), and subject to the full, truthful, and continuing cooperation of the defendant and its subsidiaries, as defined in Paragraph 12 of this Plea Agreement, the United States and the defendant agree that the appropriate disposition of this case is, and agree to recommend jointly that the Court impose, a sentence requiring the defendant to pay to the United States a criminal fine of \$1.44 million, payable in full before the fifteenth (15th) day after the date of judgment, and no order of restitution ("the recommended sentence").
+P. 11(c)(1)(C), and subject to the full, truthful, and continuing cooperation of the defendant and its subsidiary, as defined in Paragraph 13 of this Plea Agreement, the United States and the defendant agree that the appropriate disposition of this case is, and agree to recommend jointly that the Court impose, a sentence requiring the defendant to pay to the United States a criminal fine of \$56.6 million, payable in full before the fifteenth (15th) day after the date of judgment, and no order of restitution ("the recommended sentence").
+The parties agree that there exists no aggravating or mitigating circumstance of a kind, or to a degree, not adequately taken into consideration by the U.S. Sentencing Commission in formulating the Sentencing Guidelines justifying a departure pursuant to U.S.S.G. §5K2.0.
 The parties agree not to seek at the sentencing hearing any sentence outside of the Guidelines range nor any Guidelines adjustment for any reason that is not set forth in this Plea Agreement.
 The parties further agree that the recommended sentence set forth in this Plea Agreement is reasonable.